elightup/slim-seo-docs/docs/slim-seo/60-integrations.md

 - **[Meta Box](https://metabox.io)**
 - **Ultimate Member**
 - **WebStories**: replace the default schema & meta tags with the more comprehensive schema from Slim SEO.
-- **WooCommerce**: output SEO meta tags correctly for shop page.
+- **WooCommerce**: Slim SEO allows you to edit meta tags for the shop page & products.
+Besides, it sets the [breadcrumbs](/slim-seo/breadcrumbs/) for products with `product_cat`.
+The plugin also output additional Open Graph tags for Pinterest Pins.
 - **WPForms**

 ## Themes

-- **Genesis**: disable the default schema outputted by the plugin to prevent duplication.
+- **Genesis**: Genesis has some SEO features built-in, like microdata and meta title tag.
+Slim SEO will disable these features and replace them with the features in Slim SEO.